colinlienard/sv-router/docs/guide/file-based/configuration.md

 | -------- | --------------------- | -------- |
 | `string` | <pre>src/routes</pre> | No       |

-The path to the directory containing the route files.
+Specifies the directory containing your route files.

 ### `js`